kellerza/sunsynk/README.md

 @Ivan-L added the writable sensors.

-@kababook & @archi for the 3-phase definitions
+@kababook & @archi for the 3-phase definitions.